 The original Nature Center, which highlights Pennsylvania natural history was constructed in 1978 and open to the public in 1980.
-This part of the center features a working honey bee hive, amphibians of PA display, live reptiles, birds and mammals of PA, a children's touch room and much more.
+This part of the center features amphibians of PA display, insects of the world and insects of York County displays, live reptiles, birds and mammals of PA, a children's touch room and much more.
 An addition was built in 1992 to house a worldwide collection of specimens donated by William Koller.
 The exhibits include an Arctic Display, African Savannah, and Northwest Territories of the United States.

 From York, follow S. George St. through Jacobus to Valley Rd.
 Turn right, follow road .8 mile to bottom of hill; turn right onto Nixon Dr.; go one block and turn left onto Nixon Dr. and follow to park.